-The tile working of the mosque is one of the best examples of Persian Islamic architecture.
+The tilework of the mosque is one of the best examples of Persian Islamic architecture.
 It is deliberately asymmetrical.
-This asymmetry is interpreted as a deliberate attempt to show the imperfection of human’s construction against the flawless creation of God.
-There are the blue ceramic spirals inside the mosque that frame semi-vaulted corners and end in vases carved out of marble.
-The dome is ornamented with the cream-colored glazed and unglazed tiles that their colors change from cream to pink during the day.
-Around the dome is decorated with the white, deep blue and azure arabesques outlined in black, the Quranic inscriptions in white Thuluth writing on a dark blue background, and different names for Allah in white Kufic writing outlined in black and turquoise.
+This asymmetry is interpreted as a deliberate attempt to show the imperfection of human construction against the flawless creation of God.
+There are blue ceramic spirals inside the mosque that frame semi-vaulted corners and end in vases carved out of marble.
+The dome is ornamented with cream-colored glazed and unglazed tiles that colors change from cream to pink during the day.
+Around the dome is decorated with white, deep blue, and azure arabesques outlined in black, the Quranic inscriptions in white Thuluth writing on a dark blue background, and different names for Allah in white Kufic writing outlined in black and turquoise.
 It is reminiscent of Persian carpets.
-The way the lemon shaped medallions inside the dome grow in size from the apex towards the drum makes the dome look taller and larger.
+The way the lemon-shaped medallions inside the dome grow in size from the apex toward the drum makes the dome look taller and larger.
 One of the unique and remarkable features of the dome is the peacock-like shape at the center of its interior side.
-There is a hole in the ceiling that the sun rays pass through it.
-At certain times of the day, if you stand at the entrance of the hall, the sun rays seem as the tail of the peacock.
+There is a hole in the ceiling that the sun’s rays pass through it.
+At certain times of the day, if you stand at the entrance of the hall, the sun’s rays seem like the tail of the peacock.

 The thick walls of the mosque are covered with blue, turquoise, white, and yellow tiles.
-The tiles are adorned with the intricate arabesque patterns and floral motifs.
+The tiles are adorned with intricate arabesque patterns and floral motifs.
 The Quranic verses appear in different corners while the east and west walls are ornamented with Sheikh Bahai’s poems.
 The inscriptions mostly emphasize Shi’ism.
-It is understandable especially regarding the date of the construction and the efforts made by the Safavid king to consolidate Twelver Shi’ism in Iran contrary to the Sunni Ottomans.
-The mihrab of the mosque is one of the best examples regarding its beauty and intricacy.
-This semi-vaulted mihrab directly opposite of the entrance is also decorated with moaragh mosaic, fine muqarnas, and delicate arabesque patterns.
+It is understandable, especially regarding the date of the construction and the efforts made by the Safavid king to consolidate Twelver Shi’ism in Iran contrary to the Sunni Ottomans.
+There is no question that the mihrab of the mosque is one of the most spectacular examples of beauty and intricate detail.
+This semi-vaulted mihrab directly opposite the entrance is also decorated with moaragh mosaic, fine muqarnas, and delicate arabesque patterns.
 Its inner side is also elaborately ornamented with muqarnas and floral motifs.
 In contrast to the splendid decorations of the mosque, its basement, including 16 pillars, enjoys a simple decoration of mono-color square tiles and plaster.

-Shaykh Lutfallah Mosque is one of the most magnificent attractions of Esfahan.
-It enjoys such a unique architecture and decoration that is definitely worth visiting by the tours to Iran.
+Shaykh Lutfallah Mosque is one of the most magnificent attractions of Isfahan.
+It enjoys such unique architecture and decoration that is definitely worth visiting on the tours to Iran.